CPSSD/feedlark/doc/db/user.md

 It interfaces with the secretary, and is used in combination with the Feed Database to create entries in the finished G2G database.

+The user password will not be stored, instead, a salt and the hashed password and salt will be stored.
+We will be using bcrypt for hashing.

 Example Document
 ----------------